tungtose/sickle_ui/README.md

 to the widgets you create.
 If you don't need dynamic theming, you don't need to implement all that.

 > [!TIP]
-> `sickle_ui` includes a snipped for each of the scenarios outlined above to get you started.
+> `sickle_ui` includes a snippet for each of the scenarios outlined above to get you started.
 > These are VSCode snippets, available in the `.vscode` folder.
 You can either copy the
 > `sickle_ui.code-snippets` to your workspace's `.vscode` folder, or copy the file contents to your
 > Rust snippets (`File` -> `Preferences` -> `Configure User Snippets` -> `[select the rust language from the list]`)